oinga/Foodie-Catalog/README.md

 3. Execute "cd /vagrant".
 4. Run 'python database_setup.py'.
 5. Run 'python run.py'.
-6. Visit localhost:8000 on a web browser on same machine to visit Item Catalog.
+6. Visit localhost:5000 on a web browser on same machine to visit the Catalog.

 ## The Design ##